csci-1301/csci-1301.github.io/labs/While/readme.md

 In these problems you will need to ask for user for input then perform described actions on the input.

 #.
-Ask the user for a positive integer value (1 or greater).
-After the user provides a number, compute the result of this series where $n$ represents the number obtained from user:

-    ```text
-    1.0 + 1.0/2 + 1.0/3 + 1.0/4 + 1.0/5 + ... + 1.0/n
-    ```
+Ask user to enter integers.
+Keep track of the smallest value user enters.
+After user indicates they are done, display the smallest value user entered.
+If user did not enter any integers display `You did not enter anything.`

 #.
-Assume you have the following mapping of zip codes to cities:
+Assume you have the following table of zip codes and cities:

     | zip code | city name |
     | --- | --- |